 5 Critical Warning Signs Your Kid Is Abusing

-Every parent wants the best for their children, and parents have the experience and judgement that adolescents and young adults often lack – the judgement to eliminate harmful substances from their lives.
+Every parent wants the best for their children, and parents have the experience and judgment that adolescents and young adults often lack – the judgment to eliminate harmful substances from their lives.
+How to recognize critical warning signs that your kid is abusing?

 It’s up to you, mom and dad, to look for signs that your child is abusing drugs or alcohol, or is engaging in unhealthy behaviors like gambling, anorexia, and other self-destructive activities.